 In a cathartic act of self-affirmation Nash bravely stage dives before returning for an encore.
 She ends the set in a perfect pop bubble with Merry Happy, a complete contrast to her solitary opening.
 As a whole, the performance feels like a transition, cleverly marking her survival against the odds and her hopeful return.
 For now her success is far from certain, but her loyal fans seem more than happy to join her for the ride.

 Photos: Erol Birsen

-For further information about Kate Nash and future events visit here.
+For further information and future events visit Kate Nash’s website here.

 Watch the video for Fri-End here: